andrewhathaway/Winterfell/README.md

 radioListItem                | Assigned to the LI inside of the `radioList` mentioned above radioLabel                   | Assigned to the label inside of a radio button option radio                        | Assigned to the radio button inside of a `radioOptionsInput`
-## Default & Custom Input Types
+## Default & Custom Components

+### Input types

-The default set of input types that ships with Winterfell are the following:
+The default set of components that ships with Winterfell are the following:

 - textInput
 - textareaInput